 Keywords: Antioxidants, Catalase, Glutathione peroxidise, Recurrent aphthous stomatitis, Superoxide dismutase, Uric acid ABSTRACT Introduction: Recurrent Aphthous Stomatitis (RAS) is a common oral mucosal disorder that affects 20% of the population worldwide.
 Factors such as trauma, stress, genetic, In this report we identify genetic susceptibility variants for periodic fever, aphthous stomatitis, pharyngitis, and cervical adenitis (PFAPA) syndrome, the most common periodic fever syndrome in children.
 PFAPA shares risk loci at IL12A , STAT4, IL10 , and CCR1-CCR3 with Behçet’s disease and recurrent aphthous stomatitis, defining a family of Behçet’s spectrum disorders.
 Differential Recurrent Aphthous Stomatitis It is a common mouth condition affecting up to 20% of the population at any Despite their name, they are not caused Recurrent aphthous stomatitis (RAS) is the most common idiopathic intraoral ulcerative disease in the USA.
 Aphthae typically occur in apparently healthy individuals, although an association with certain systemic diseases has been reported.

-RAS affects at least 20% of the Clinically, 3 forms of recurrent aphthous ulceration exist: major, minor, and herpetiform.
+Clinically, 3 forms of recurrent aphthous ulceration exist: major, minor, and herpetiform.
 Recurrent aphthous stomatitis is distinguished from aphthous-like ulceration by exclusion of underlying systemic conditions (e.g., Behcet's syndrome, HIV/AIDS, or cyclic neutropenia).
 What is recurrent aphthous stomatitis (RAS)?

 Mikael jensen forskare